matthew-a-thomas/cs-reentrant-async-lock/README.md

 # Gotchas

+These are easy to work around&mdash;keep reading and you'll see how&mdash;but you need to be aware of them.

 ## Don't change the current `SynchronizationContext` once you're in the guarded section

 Because this is powered by a special `SynchronizationContext` you should not